 How to check your credit score with an ITIN number

-Checking your credit score with an ITIN requires finding platforms and institutions that accept ITINs for identity verification, since many mainstream credit tools are built around Social Security numbers by default.
+Checking your credit score with an ITIN requires finding platforms and institutions that accept ITINs for identity verification.

 Let's jump in.